sharemind-sdk/sharemind-web-application-tutorial/tutorial.md

         var args = {};  // object holding arguments given to the script

         // insert private value into args,
-        // the key string is used in the script to get the value args["location"] = private_value;
+        // the key string is used in the secrec program to get the value args["location"] = private_value;

-        // run script "location-database",
+        // run program "location-database",
         // after completion retrieve and format the result gatewayConnection.runMpcComputation("location-database",
                                             args, function(err, result) {